 For many company owners, small business loans can be difficult to obtain.
 Banks have strict criteria to meet and other lenders tend to offer higher rates and fees that can make financing cost-prohibitive.
 Fortunately, the SBA wants to make it easier for you to get the funds you need to advance your business.

 As with most SBA loans, the 504 program is focused on building up America’s small business infrastructure.
 The SBA accomplishes this by helping owners finance their business in exchange for stimulating local economies and creating jobs.
 The agency has attributed more than 2 million jobs to their loan initiatives.

-It’s considered a win-win for everyone involved: owners get the funding they need, more jobs are available for workers and the economy grows.
-Note that the benefits of SBA 504 loans for veterans, minorities, women and business owners in general are numerous.
+It’s considered a win for everyone involved: Owners get the funding they need, more jobs are available for workers and the economy grows.
+Note the benefits of SBA 504 loans for veterans, minorities, women and business owners in general are numerous.